Sunshine Coast Libraries banner

 The toddler years (ages one to three) offer amazing opportunities for learning and growth.
 It’s when we can expand on the foundations of play-based learning to encourage curiosity, confidence and a love of learning.

 “Toddlers are often described as the ‘little explorer’ age group and for good reason.
-Their natural curiosity about the wider world is expanding and the opportunities for learning are expanding too!”
+Their natural curiosity about the wider world is expanding, and the opportunities for learning are expanding, too!”
 Dr Jones says.

-Lifelong Learning Centres call this stage Early Experiences, and educators focus on a range critical areas of learning.
+Lifelong Learning Centres call this stage Early Experiences, and educators focus on a range of critical areas of learning.

-“Key to their expanded curiosity of a toddlers world is early socialisation and communication skills,” Dr Jones says.
+“Key to their expanded curiosity of a toddler’s world is early socialisation and communication skills,” Dr Jones says.

 “Our qualified educators focus on supporting children to learn how to talk and communicate well with others.
 In this age group early friendships form and children explore how to communicate and cooperate with each other.”